Topological phases, van Hove singularities, and spin texture in magic-angle twisted bilayer graphene in the presence of

 The presence of SOCs alters the underlying symmetry of MATBG.
 The overall system (including both $+K$ and $-K$ valleys) obeys the spinful time-reversal symmetry, $\mathcal{T}_s=i\tau_xs_y\mathcal{K}$, where $\tau_x$ is the $x$-component Pauli matrix for the valley and $\mathcal{K}$ is the conjugation operator.
 Thus, we expect the moir\'e bands of the two valleys satisfy $\mathcal{E}_{+,b}(\bm{k})=\mathcal{E}_{-,b}(-\bm{k})$ and $\Psi_{-,b,-\bm{k}}=i\tau_xs_y\Psi_{+,b,\bm{k}}^*$ for the energies and wavefunctions of the $b$th band, respectively.
 The Hamiltonian also preserves $\mathcal{C}_{3z}$ rotation symmetry around the out-of-plane $z$ axis, but not the $\mathcal{C}_{2z}$ rotation symmetry, which is $i\tau_x\sigma_xs_z$ \cite{WangT2020}.
 Furthermore, to characterize the topology of the system, we calculate the Berry curvature $\Omega$ by numerically computing the Wilson loops in the momentum space with the rhombus grid, which is described in detail in the Appendix.~\ref{BC_CN}.

 We now address some subtleties concerning our model.
 First, the BM model is valid in the continuum limit and at low-energy and long wavelength.
 This is reasonable because, in this work, we only focus on the cases with isolated flat minibands with narrow bandwidth.
-Second, in our model, we use a simplified expression for the $\lambda_R$ term \cite{NaimerT2021,NaimerT2023,ZollnerK2023a,FrankT2024}.
+Second, the large lattice constant mismatch between graphene (lattice constant 0.246 nm) and WSe$_2$ (lattice constant 0.353 nm) result in a very weak moire effect (moiré lattice constant $\sim 1$ nm \cite{AroraHS2020}), which we ignore.
+The proximity-induced SOC can have some spatial variations, but it averaging out quite rapidly within the TBG moire lattice constant $\sim 10$ nm.
+Third, in our model, we use a simplified expression for the $\lambda_R$ term \cite{NaimerT2021,NaimerT2023,ZollnerK2023a,frank_emergence_2024}.